The Error in Rayleigh's Approximative Period: The Formula for the Period

-The differential equation \eqref{RS} does not have the variable $t$ nor the first derivative, $\dot{y}$ ,appearing explicity.
-Therefore, we can transform it into a separable equation for the \emph{velocity}, since Substituting the right-hand side of \eqref{yddot} into \eqref{RS}, transposing the expression for the tension to the right-hand side, separating the variables and forming the indefinite integral of both sides we obtain where $C$ is the constant of integration.
+where $C$ is the constant of integration.
 At time $t=0$, the conditions are $y(0)=y_0$ and $v(0)=0$.
-Therefore, evaluating the constant $C$, recalling that $v=\frac{dy}{dt}$, taking the square root of both sides, and using a \emph{negative} sign because the displacement, $y(t)$, is a \emph{decreasing} function during the first quarter oscilation, we obtain: Multiplying the quarter-period by $4$, we obtain the following formula for the full period, $P$, of oscilation of the mass: \begin{thm} The \textbf{true period}, $P$, of oscillation of the mass $m$ is given by: \end{thm}This integral is very complicated for exact computation.
+Therefore, evaluating the constant $C$, recalling that $v=\frac{dy}{dt}$, taking the square root of both sides, and using a \emph{negative} sign because the displacement, $y(t)$, is a \emph{decreasing} function during the first quarter oscilation, we obtain:

-Indeed, if we make the change of variable we obtain the formula If we write as and then The integral in \eqref{PP} is a very complicated algebraic combination of an elliptic integral of the third kind and an elliptic integral of the first kind, and we will not pursue this line of inquiry any further.
+Multiplying the quarter-period by $4$, we obtain the following formula for the full period, $P$, of oscilation of the mass: